The Economics of Social Data: Value of Social Data

-Under the conditions of Corollary \ref{inef}, each consumer learns nothing about her own willingness to pay $w_{i}$ from the other consumers' signals, but the producer does.
-The first term in (\ref{deltaU}) and (\ref{deltaW}) is then nil.
-As data sharing enables only price discrimination, data sharing affects producer surplus positively, but affects consumer and social surplus negatively.\footnote{ The special case in which each consumer knows her willingness to pay (i.e., signals are noiseless in our model's language) is closely related to the model of third-degree price discrimination in \cite{robi33} and \cite{schm81} .
-In our setting, data sharing enables the producer to offer personalized prices; thus, price discrimination occurs across different \emph{ realizations } of the willingness to pay.
-In contrast, in \cite{robi33} and \cite{schm81}, price discrimination occurs across different market segments.
-In both settings, the central result is that average demand does not change (with all markets served), but social welfare is lower under finer market segmentation.}
+Data sharing is detrimental to consumer and social surplus when consumers observe their willingness to pay perfectly $\left( \sigma =0\right) $, or when both fundamentals $\left( w_{i},w_{j}\right) $ and errors $\left( e_{i},e_{j}\right) $ are independent.
+In those cases, any data sharing only enables price discrimination.\footnote{ The special case in which each consumer knows her willingness to pay (i.e., signals are noiseless in our model's language) is closely related to the model of third-degree price discrimination in \cite{robi33} and \cite{schm81} .
+In our setting, data sharing enables the producer to offer personalized prices; thus, price discrimination occurs across different \emph{realizations } of the willingness to pay.
+In contrast, in \cite{robi33} and \cite{schm81} , price discrimination occurs across different market segments.
+In both settings, the central result is that average demand does not change (with all markets served), but social welfare is lower under finer market segmentation.} Conversely, if individual signals become arbitrarily uninformative, but the entire vector $s$ remains informative, then even \emph{symmetric }information gains (i.e., data outflow policies where $ Y_{0}=Y_{i}$) yield Pareto improvements in the product market.
+In this case, the producer and the consumer share the additional gains from trade associated with better informed consumption and pricing decisions.